 - Grief and sorrow (wrongful death)

 Securing full compensation is critical for victims, especially when serious or permanent injuries necessitate long-term medical needs or a lifetime of medical care.
 In addition to collaborating with experts to establish malpractice, our team also leverages expert insight to calculate past and future damages – and fight for the maximum compensation possible.

-We've compiled a checklist of documents that could help your attorney win your case.
-Keep these in mind:
+We’ve compiled a checklist of documents that could help your attorney win your case.

-- Medical bills - Keep track of your expenses and the costs related to your injury, including bills and invoices from your doctors, emergency room visits, therapists, and so forth.
+- Medical bills – Keep track of your expenses and the costs related to your injury, including bills and invoices from your doctors, emergency room visits, therapists and so forth.
 You may be able to receive compensation for these costs.

 - Medical prescriptions – Was your injury caused or exacerbated by your prescription medications?
 Keep track of your pharmaceutical records.

 - Proof of missed wages – Did your injury cause you to miss work?
 Obtaining copies of your pay stubs and tax returns could help you receive full compensation in a successful medical malpractice case.